Sudbury Winter Activities – Sudbury Rocks For Families In Winter

 Sudbury Winter Activities - Big Nickel at Dynamic Earth in Sudbury, Ontario with my kids

-As Sudbury is roughly four hours north of Toronto, it does drop in temperature in winter.
+As Sudbury is roughly 4 hours north of Toronto, it does get colder in winter.
 For Torontonians who can’t stand the cold, that could be bad news.
 The good news is that the cold feels different.
 The cold we feel in Toronto is wet, gets in your bones and aches cold.
-Sudbury’s cold air is a little dryer and to the kids and me, it was more tolerable.
+Sudbury’s cold air is a little drier, and to the kids and me, it was more tolerable.
 I’m good in pretty much all weather except for that sweat-your-face-off humidity, making Sudbury a fairly temperate location for us to visit.

 However, even if you are there in the winter and you find it chilly, you don’t particularly need to spend much time outside.
 We had a great mix of inside and outside activities on our weekend trip there and there is an abundance of things to do.